IntentArchitect/Docs/articles/getting-started/take-a-tour/take-a-tour.md

 Application Templates allow specifying a pre-defined set of options of which Modules and Metadata (for [Designers](#designers)) to automatically install into the new Application during its creation.

-To illustrate this, let's create a sample .NET Core Application using the `Clean Architecture .NET Core 3.1` Application Template.
+To illustrate this, let's create a sample .NET Core Application using the `Clean Architecture .NET` Application Template.
 Following the steps we took above, select the template and fill out the Application's name, location, and the Solution name, then click `NEXT`.
 The wizard then moves to the next page which displays the high-level _Components_ that make up the template.

 ![Application Template Components](images/application-template-components.png)